plumvillage/newsletter/src/2024/en/articles/br-hai-thuong--i-have-arrived-i-am-home.md

 Wandering around, I coincidentally came across an article by Br.
 Minh Hy sharing about something Thay taught:

 > “The first fruit of the Plum Village practice ‘I have arrived, I am home’ is a little different from the fruit of the traditional practice ‘Stream-enterer.’
 With ‘Stream-enterer’, one still has to continue going, whereas with ‘I have arrived, I am home,’ one no longer needs to search for anything more.
-‘No need to search further' (Người chẳng tìm cầu chi nữa) – this is a very good phrase; we need to write it down.
+‘No need to search further’ (Người chẳng tìm cầu chi nữa) – this is a very good phrase; we need to write it down.
 It would be a pity if we lose it.
 Whoever has realized this fruit of the practice, looking at them we would know right away; no need for them to say anything.”

 <p class="noIndent">The entire parallel verses were as follows:</p>